Story and Photos by Lee Daley,

-Pinnacle Grill: Dinner at sea is made all the more romantic in this posh-looking steak and seafood venue.
+Pinnacle Grill: Another evening our dinner at sea was made all the more romantic in this posh-looking steak and seafood venue.
 Perched next to the Grand Staircase and literally shimmering from the glow of its glass chandeliers, mosaic mirrors and tiled flooring, this is one place to reserve a window table and up the romance factor.
 Tuck into Alaskan King Salmon or responsibly raised prime beef from Washington State’s Double R Ranch.
-Pair your dish with a boutique wine from the Pacific Northwest and you’ll be hard pressed to match the menu’s quality at home.
+Pair your dish with a boutique wine from the Pacific Northwest and you’ll be hard-pressed to match the menu’s quality at home.
 Add in a slice of Grand Marnier chocolate volcano cake or fresh berries topped with sabayon sauce for an evening of complete decadence before a midnight stroll on deck.

 Playing the Dinner at Sea game continued because of the diversity of options, not only on the dining front, but with the wide range of programs, entertainment and poolside recreation.
 Holland America Line oversees a Culinary Council made up of master chefs from around the globe.
 Their zest for culinary excellence creates choices you’ll find nowhere else.
 For instance, should your appetite fancy French cuisine, one night per week, the menu at Pinnacle Grill changes to Rudi’s Sel de Mer, (“sea salt”) a French seafood brasserie, for dinner a la mer.

 Craving Italian cuisine?
 The authentic family-style bistro, Canaletto, serves classic Italian pasta, garlic shrimp-infused ravioli and more every evening.
 Going even more casual, Slice Pizzeria, adjacent to the Sea View pool, is open 24 hours daily.
 At the other end of the culinary spectrum, we lingered over a cuppa’ with High Tea service in the Pinnacle Grill.
 This was another delightful diversion we felt warranted inclusion in our Dinner at Sea game, even if it was a bit early.
 High Tea is served every afternoon between 3 and 4 p.m.